 Who benefits from a multi-modal approach to structured literacy?

 A multi-modal, structured literacy intervention can be beneficial for struggling readers, students with dyslexia and other learning disabilities, as well as students learning English as a second language.

-In a structured literacy intervention, how much instructional time should be devoted to each key reading area?
+How much instructional time should be devoted to each key reading area during the intervention?

 Diagnostic teaching as part of a structured literacy approach means using data to design instruction that fits students' needs.
 Some students require a greater emphasis on word decoding, while others need to fill significant gaps in vocabulary and language.
 Educators can use assessment to target specific skills and make adjustments in the instructional emphasis as students' needs shift.

 In this Keys to Literacy blog, Joan Sedita describes structured literacy and shares about professional development programs that incorporate this teaching approach.

 See Dr. Pam Kastner's curated study sessions and resources related to the book Structured Literacy Interventions: Teaching Students with Reading Difficulties: Grade K-6.

 Access professional learning facilitated by the Ohio Department of Education for the 2021 Literacy Academy in collaboration with national literacy experts.
 Use the viewing guide while watching Shifting to Structured Literacy: Word Recognition presented by Jan Hasbrouck.

 Access professional learning facilitated by the Ohio Department of Education for the 2021 Literacy Academy in collaboration with national literacy experts.
 Use the viewing guide while watching Shifting to Structured Literacy: Language Comprehension presented by Nancy Hennessy.